ricardoamaro/drupal8-docker-app/README.md

 This repo will work on MACOSX and on WIN10 with bash+docker installed.
 Feel free to test and report any issues.

-# Quick 3 step instructions for single run:
+# Quick 3 step instructions for a Drupal 8 Trial Run:

 ## 1 - Install docker: